 Keywords: Earth centered view vs Sun centered view, Definition: Ecliptic, Definition: Solstices and Equinoxes, Definition: Seasons, Calculating periodic changes => Tropical Year.

 Solar System: Sun centered view

-- The axis doesn't change the direction in which it is pointing.
-The change in which hemisphere is tipped toward the sun occurs only because Earth moves between opposite sides of the sun in its orbit.
-That's why the two hemisphere experience opposite seasons.
+The axis doesn't change the direction in which it is pointing.
+The change in which the hemisphere is tipped toward the sun occurs only because Earth moves between opposite sides of the sun in its orbit.
+That's why the two hemispheres experience opposite seasons.

-- For Northen Hemisphere tilt of the Earth's axis causes warmer summer and cooler winter.
+The Northern Hemisphere tilt of the Earth's axis causes warmer summers and cooler winters.

 Thus, due to the height of the sun above horizon and length of the day ...

 Summer Solstice: the point on the ecliptic where the Sun is at its Northernmost point above the celestial equator.

 Equinoxes: the two points where the ecliptic intersects the celestial equator (short for equal day and night)